uqmultimodalrag2026-beep/UQformultimodalRAG/README.md

 The script supports loading VLMs, datasets, context/retrieval modes, and configured truth methods through command-line arguments.

+**Only the truth methods described in this repository or in the associated paper have been verified.
+Currently, only local generation via Hugging Face is supported.**

 ### Training LeMUQ and VLM LARS Models

 [train_lars.py](src/train_lars.py) can be used to finetune LARS adapted for VLM models and to train LeMUQ models.